 Shape Fragments and Subgraphs

-In this post I'd like to explain some of the ideas from our recent researchpaper, starting small to illustrate the design choices and considerations.
+In this post I'd like to explain some of the ideas from our paper, starting small to illustrate the design choices and considerations.
 The paper is titled Data Provenance for SHACL (formerly Shape Fragments) and in its essence, it describes how the constraint language SHACL can be used to specify subsets of an RDF graph.

 The idea described previously seems simple.
 We take a data graph, we take a shapes graph, then we "trace out" the shapes from the shapes graph from the data graph and, voila, we're done with it.
 Of course, this leaves out what it means to "trace out" shapes from a graph.
 Consider the following example shape: